TonyDMorris/JScalculator/README.md

-# Project Title
+# JScalculator

-first attempt at a js calculator using raw css, html and javascript, without a tutorial.
+First attempt at a js calculator using raw css, html and javascript, without a tutorial.

 ## License